 The functionality loss of each of these three components is due to different causes that international literature has studied for a long time.
 Although each failure is an individual event related to site-specific ground conditions, climate conditions and design details, general behaviour trends can be deduced by considering these three elements.
 A summary of the findings is presented in Table 2.
-However, for each component a main failure state can be defined as shown in Table 3.
+However, for each component a main failure state the corrosive effects of leachate and to elevated temperatures generated by the exothermic processes occurring in landfills practices can be defined as shown in Table 3.
 The failure of the component at time t occurs if the physical variable (pi) that describes the failure state is higher than a safety or project value (si).